Community Connections Area of Emphasis

 Community Training and Technical Assistance

-- Community Training and Consultation offers learning opportunities for anyone interested in learning more about related topics in the field of Developmental Disabilities.
+- Community Training and Consultation offers opportunities for anyone interested to learn more about related topics in the field of Developmental Disabilities.

 - Connections Project creates and facilitates a statewide network of autism-related initiatives, training to providers and parents and aims to promote a greater understanding of diagnostic and community-related ASD information.